InnerSourceCommons/africa/README.md

 ## Overview

 InnerSource Commons Africa is a local community within the InnerSource Commons Foundation.
-Our mission is to foster collaboration and promote the adoption of InnerSource practices across Africa. 🌍 This community is dedicated to nurturing a culture of openness, shared knowledge, and innovation among African organizations and developers.
+Our mission is to foster collaboration and promote the adoption of InnerSource practices across Africa 🌍.
+This community is dedicated to nurturing a culture of openness, shared knowledge, and innovation among African organizations and developers.
 Whether you are a seasoned practitioner or new to InnerSource, we welcome you to join us in building a vibrant community. 🤝

 ## Goals